stackrock/mediamachinejs/README.md

 # Mediamachine.js

-This is the client to connect to [Stackrock](https://stackrock.io)'s services for:
+This is the client to connect to [Stackrock](https://stackrock.io)'s services to:

 - Generate a thumbnail from a video
 - Generate a summary from a video